YotaYota/java-cert-summary/java-summary.md

 x = 1, y = 1; // Does not compile
 ```

+### `var`

+- Used as local variable.
+- Cannot be used in constructor parameters, method parameters, instance variables, or class variables
+- Always initialized on the same line as it is declared.
+- Value can change, but not type.
+- Cannot be initialized with a `null` value without a type.
+- `var` is not allowed in a multiple-variable declaration.
+- `var` is a reserved type name, but not a reserved word.
+Meaning it cannot be used to define a type.
+(E.g `var var = "string";` compiles).

 ### Identifiers

 These three rules apply to everything the programmer is free to name (e.g.